Skip to content

 Use pass@k during development to separate capability gaps from consistency gaps.
 If pass@k is low, the agent cannot solve the problem.
 If pass@k is high but pass^k is low, address consistency with better instructions, lower temperature, or added verification steps — not retraining.

 • pass@k is "exponentially forgiving" at larger k.
-As k grows, almost any non-zero-capability agent eventually hits the right answer, so pass@k can rank a lucky agent above a more reliable one — users rarely judge a tool by its best of ten attempts [Source: Brooker, Pass@k is Mostly Bunk].
+As k grows, almost any non-zero-capability agent eventually hits the right answer, so pass@k can rank a lucky agent above a more reliable one.
+Users rarely judge a tool by its best of ten attempts [Source: Brooker, Pass@k is Mostly Bunk].

 • Small-suite, small-k estimates are statistically unstable.
-With a handful of tasks and k=3, both metrics have wide confidence intervals that most reports omit; Bayesian posterior estimates give more honest uncertainty [Source: Hariri et al., Don't Pass@k: A Bayesian Framework for LLM Evaluation].
+With a handful of tasks and k=3, both metrics have wide confidence intervals that most reports omit.
+Bayesian posterior estimates give more honest uncertainty [Source: Hariri et al., Don't Pass@k: A Bayesian Framework for LLM Evaluation].

 • pass@k assumes independent attempts.
-If your harness shares context, seeds, or cached state across the k runs, samples are correlated and the metric no longer measures what its definition claims.
+If your harness shares context, seeds, or cached state across the k runs, the samples are correlated and the metric no longer measures what its definition claims.

 When these conditions apply, pair the point estimates with posterior intervals rather than reporting them alone.